endurance21/GSOC-20-WrapUp/index.md

 </p>

 ## The New Module system
-Javascript has  a great history of module sytems , from ``IIFE`` to ``ESM 2015`` we have come a long  way to finally own a native module support ! [here is a great tutorial for the same ](https://www.youtube.com/watch?v=qJWALEoGge4&t=3s) .
+Javascript has  a struggling  history of module sytems , from ``IIFE`` to ``ESM 2015`` we have come a long  way to finally own a native module support ! [here is a great tutorial for the same ](https://www.youtube.com/watch?v=qJWALEoGge4&t=3s) .
 Earlier p5.js-sound library was dependent on  `require.js` for making the codebase modular , which was very cumbersome to maintain and scale , However , now we have been shifted to ESM .

 Perks of having native ESM -->